fengtao321/leetcode/README.md

 Update on 09/23: Zihao tries to add some of his existing solutions into this repo.
 However, that's just 1/10 of Tao's work @x@.

+Update on 09/24: Zihao imports his C++ solutions for questions before 120.

 ## Category
 + [Problem: 1-500](#problem-list-1)
 + [Problem: 501-1000](#problem-list-2)